DerrykMac/2025-Fun/readme.md

 Today I did screamed into a mic for a sound test... not knowing i was live... besides that today is too stressfull to write anything.

+## Day 6

+And just like that...
+I missed day 5 lol

+Today I will like to talk about old Operating Systems, Like DOS and Windows 3.1 Years ago I started using old OSs like DOS 5.0 for coding and I think it stuck with me because im still worried about 32bit filename errors lol.
+Besides that I think the limitations help me become a better programmer and help me get better at CMD.
+Also I miss GOTO command in languages, yes it can lead to confusions and messy code, but sometimes I want to just hop back to the top of the code without having all my lines check for a condition.

+GOTO aside, I think working under limitation is a great skill teacher that helps you improve your skills, You'll see more often during this ReadMe that I love working under limitations.
+A couple things to look forward to:

+- Wordle in excel
+- A screensaver for the TI84 Calculator
+- A 3d render engine for the console with Ascii